biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 ![png](output_50_1.png)

-<p>I hope you have enjoyed my display of population growth between the 2000 Census, and the 2010 Census.</p>
+I hope you have enjoyed my display of population growth between the 2000 Census, and the 2010 Census.